 Vaccinations for Tanzania

 In terms of vaccinations – there are no specific vaccine requirements needed to enter Tanzania.
 However, be aware that the government of Tanzania requires proof of yellow fever vaccination upon arrival if you are traveling from a country with risk of yellow fever.
-We suggest you talk to your doctor about getting the following vaccinations: Hepatitis A & B, Typhoid, Yellow Fever, Tetanus, Polio, MMR (measles, mumps, rubella) and Meningococcal Meningitis (Africa/Asia).
-Please check the Fit For Travel website for more up to date information.
+We suggest you talk to your doctor about getting the following vaccinations: Hepatitis A & B, typhoid, yellow fever, tetanus, polio, MMR (measles, mumps and rubella) and meningococcal meningitis (Africa or Asia).
+Please check the Fit For Travel website for more up-to-date information.

 Kilimanjaro preparation tips